lkillora/PyClasses-SuperLearner-and-MLP/README.md

 # SuperLearner
-Creates a SuperLearner Python class, and fits it on the MNIST fashion dataset.
-The code is really raw and the model can be vastly improved.
-It is only a prototype at this point.
+Two Jupyter Notebook files which create from scratch a SuperLearner Python class and an MLP Python class.
+The SuperLearner fits it on the MNIST fashion dataset, and the MLP fits on the letter recognition dataset.
+The code is really raw and is worthy of some improvements.
+In fact, it really is only a prototype at this point.